 Workshops can be tailored to focus on your students’ specific needs, such as a particular skill set, subject area or competition format.

-Watch the video to see how Discover Debating could benefit your students.
+Watch the video to see how Discover Your Voice could benefit your students.

 Why do it